Facebook post engagement is simply any action someone takes on your Facebook page or any other of your posts.

 The game is no longer the game as the rules of the game have changed over the past decade, but the basic goal still remains the same.
 You want customers to offer you their time (as well as their money).

-With the increase in content posted to Facebook daily, it means that the social platform has over time become more selective to the content shown to their users.
+With the increase in content posted to Facebook daily, it means that the social platform has over time become more selective to the content shown to its users.

 Perhaps, this is good news for users as they are now not being shown irrelevant content.